In the News

-Today, almost 80,000 immigrants call New Hampshire home.
-The state’s recent increase in immigrant residents has helped the state to stave off the sort of population decline—or sluggish growth—that has recently hurt other nearby states, most notably Maine and Vermont.
+Today, almost 75,000 immigrants call New Hampshire home.
+The state’s recent increase in immigrant residents has helped the state to stave off the sort of population decline—or sluggish growth—that has recently hurt other nearby states, most notable Maine and Vermont.
 New Hampshire’s new Americans serve as everything from computer programmers to physicians, making them important contributors to New Hampshire’s economic success overall.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 As New Hampshire's slow population growth may potentially deprive businesses of customers and employers of a workforce they can depend on as more baby boomers retire, immigrants are likely to help to address some of these demographic challenges.

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
 In New Hampshire, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs, with almost 5,000 immigrants owning their own business in the state.